SCHEDULE A TOUR

-Forming Independent and Confident Learners
+Forming Independent and Confident Learner

 Trinity prides itself on providing a premier Middle School experience for Fifth through Eighth Grade students.
 Our multisensory, brain-based interdisciplinary curriculum is specifically designed to address the unique needs of middle school students.
 Teachers create a supportive classroom environment that balances increased privileges with responsibility, providing students with the confidence needed to reach their full potential.
 Away from the pressures of a high school setting, Middle School students develop academically, socially, physically, emotionally, and spiritually at an age-appropriate pace.